 Conclusion To Fish Oil Benefits

-It should be noted that you can also find higher concentrations of combined EPA/DHA but they are not so searched because of their premium price so you can simply stick to regular fish oil capsules and take 6-10 per day.
+You can also find higher concentrations of combined EPA/DHA but they are not so searched because of their premium price so you can simply stick to regular fish oil capsules.
+Take 6-10 per day.

 Question: When should I take my fish oil ?

 Answer: Anytime is good but I would take it with a meal.

 Question: Any references about menstruation problems in women caused by fish oil?